anvelezec/distillation/README.md

 ## Execution
-In order to run distilation process with the experiments configuration run:
+In order to run distillation process with the experiments configuration run:

 ````cmd
 python multiple_exp.py --alpha 0.5 \